boostercloud/rocket-webhook/README.md

 # Booster rocket webhook Azure

 ## Description
 This Rocket adds a Webhook to your Booster application.
-When the webhook is called, a new BoosterRocketWebhookEvent will be created.
-This event will be generated including the request as the value.
+When the webhook is called, a function will be executed in your Booster application with request as a parameter.

-The BoosterRocketWebhookEvent should not be reduced and should be handled with a event handler.
-Create your own event from this one if you need it

 ## Supported Providers